 Try Food and Goodies

 EAT Food Tour ranks among the newest Gatlinburg tours.
-Book this option, and sample some of the best food in the area from local restaurants.
+Book this option, and sample some of the best food from local restaurants.
 Each two-hour tour features samples of gourmet food and wine from domestic and international sources.
-Additionally, Eat Food picks guests up from their location, and drives them to various locations where they sample lobster ravioli, gumbo, tiramisu, imported cheeses, and various wines.
+Additionally, Eat Food picks guests up from their location, and drives them to various locations where they sample lobster ravioli, gumbo, tiramisu, imported cheeses and wines.

 Reservations are required.
 For each ticket purchased, Eat Food Tour purchases food for a child in East Tennessee.